#ContinuityOfGovernment, #WW3, #DeepState

 “Get that stupid look off your face, Bucky.
 Now listen to me…”

 “I’m listening, sir.”

 “You’re fired!
 Now get the hell out of here and don’t come back.”

-Buckminster stared at the president, then glanced at Haberdash who shrugged before shoving a cracker into his mouth.
+Buckminster stared at the president, then glanced at Haberdash who shrugged before shoving another cracker piled with caviar into his mouth.
 With nothing left to say, he stormed out.

 “I’m promoting you to chief of staff.
 Can you handle that?”